Tuesday, December 31, 2024

 “Here,” the man next to him said.
 “Allow me to present Viscount Elwynalam, the man who saved me from an unfortunate death on the moon.”

-Jeanilotta laid aside her harp and rose with a grace that Geodor could tell was meant to display to every advantage her elegant figure before she quickly crossed to him.
+Jeanilotta laid aside her harp and stood with a grace that Geodor could tell was meant to exhibit her elegant figure to every advantage.
+She quickly crossed to him.

-“I owe you much, my lord, and must forever remain your debtor.
-You have preserved my life by saving that of my friend."
-She dramatically gave a hand to him, as she said this while her full black eyes swam with tears in their clear crystal depths.
+“I owe you much, sir, and must forever remain your debtor.
+You have preserved my life by saving that of my friend.”
+She dramatically held out a hand to him, her full black eyes swimming with tears.
+He clasped hers with both of his and gave her a smile and nod.

-Jeanilotta instantly noticed she had lost his attention and added, “Permit me to present to you, my cousin, my adopted sister, Abaledina.”
+Jeanilotta noticed she had lost his interest and added, “Permit me to present my cousin, my adopted sister, Abaledina.”

-As soon as all were introduced, Jeanilotta became very animated from the presence of the two men.
-After only a short while, Geodor realized she expected them both to hang on her every word.
-Theodomani naturally gratified her wish, but he found himself faking it.
-Her vanity was clear, but it was tempered by her desire to be adored.
-Without her specifically saying it, he believed it was Jeanilotta's impulse to charm him.
+Jeanilotta grabbed his elbow and animatedly led him to a nearby sofa.
+After only a short while, Geodor realized she expected both him and Thoedomani to hang on her every word.
+Theodomani naturally gratified her wish, but he found himself faking his interest.
+Her vanity was clear and only tempered by her desire to be adored.
+He developed the impression that Jeanilotta wanted to charm him.

-His mind preferred to focus on the quieter cousin.
-Abaledina had been cast into the shade by her Jeanilotta’s display.
-She took her embroidery stand and retired to a low window seat almost as soon as she had been introduced.
-It was her sapphire blue eyes and more womanly figure that attracted his attention, but she spent most of her time as a listener instead of a participant in the conversation.
+His mind returned to the quieter cousin.
+Abaledina had been cast into the shade by Jeanilotta’s display but did not fight for his attention.
+She quietly worked her embroidery from a low window seat.
+Her sapphire blue eyes and more womanly figure had first captured his attention.
+Since she spent most of her time listening instead of participating, he found himself wanting to know more about her.

-He often noticed the sweet smile that occasionally played about her mouth and felt he could accurately read the reactions in her eyes to the things discussed.
+He often noticed the sweet smile that occasionally played about her mouth.
+Her eyes flicked up now and then, revealing her reactions to the topics discussed.
 This quiet expressiveness hinted at an inner strength and did more to raise her in his esteem than an hour of incessant talking could do.

-“And what attraction was there to bring you to the moon?" asked Jeanilotta, when she noticed his eyes straying too long from her again.
+“And what attraction was there to bring you to the moon, Viscount Elwynalam?”
+Jeanilotta asked when she noticed his eyes straying too long from her again.

-“If I had known the attractions in this room, perhaps I would have vacationed here instead!" replied Geodor.
-“La Soutain is celebrated the world over for the beauty of its ladies, but I had hardly hoped that I would all at once behold her two most lovely daughters."
+“If I had known the attractions in this room, perhaps I would have vacationed here instead!” replied Geodor, looking her in the eye.
+“La Soutain is known for the beauty of its ladies, but I never hoped I would behold her two most lovely daughters in one parlor.”

-"Reserve your admiration, my lord," continued Jeanilotta, unaware that he had easily avoided answering her question.
-"We hope to show you a world of beauty this week, if you honor our Friday ball with your presence.”
+“Reserve your admiration,” continued Jeanilotta, unaware he had skillfully avoided answering her question.
+“We hope to show you all the town’s beauties this week if you honor our Friday ball with your presence.”

-Careful not to let his smile drop at the mention of a ball, he glanced at all three of the other inhabitants.
-He was able to assure himself that if this was the same ball the thugs had mentioned earlier, none of those present was aware of the connection.
+Careful not to let his smile drop at the mention of a ball, he glanced at all three of them.
+Abaledina continued her needlework; Theodomani appeared to have just heard of it, and Jeanilotta looked at him expectantly.
+He assured himself that if this were the same ball the thugs had mentioned earlier, none of those present were aware of the connection.

-“Please, forgive us the imposition,” Abaledina spoke for the first time, misunderstanding his silence for reluctance to attend.
+“Please, forgive us the imposition,” Abaledina addressed him for the first time, misunderstanding his silence for reluctance to attend.
 “My aunt felt a ball would be the ideal way to celebrate Jeanilotta and Theodomani’s engagement as well as Theodomani’s safe return to us.
-Sometimes in her planning, she does not take the participant’s feelings into consideration.”
+Sometimes when she plans things for others, she doesn’t consider the participant’s feelings or schedule.”

 “I would love to attend.
-It will give me a perfectly acceptable chance to dance with you if you are willing.”
+It will give me a perfectly acceptable chance to dance with you if you are willing,” he replied, wondering what events her aunt had planned for her without considering her feelings.

-“Perhaps you would also allow me to steal your betrothed for a dance,” he quickly added, turning to his new friend.
-Theodomani agreed whole-heartedly and backed it up with a diatribe on how well his betrothed danced.
-Glancing at Jeanilotta, though, he noticed an almost jealous look that she shot at Abaledina.
+“Perhaps you would also allow me to steal your betrothed for a dance,” he quickly added, turning to his new friend to take some of the focus off the unassuming girl.
+Theodomani agreed whole-heartedly and began a long-winded, impromptu ode on how well his betrothed danced.
+Jeanilotta shot a jealous look at Abaledina.

-“Abaledina,” she said, her voice sweet and venomous, “you are looking sad tonight.
+“Abaledina,” she said, interrupting Theodomani, her voice sweet and venomous, “you look sad tonight.
 Is it possible that the sudden departure of your betrothed, Eriath, is the cause?
-I did not think his absence had ever afflicted you thus before.”
+I didn’t think his absence had ever afflicted you thus before.”
 Turning to Geodor, she added, “I’m sure my brother wouldn’t mind you dancing with her in his absence.”

-He scanned Abaledina’s countenance at the mention of her engagement, and it indicated a severe internal struggle.
+He scanned Abaledina’s countenance at the mention of her engagement and noticed a severe internal struggle.

 “Yes, I, too, am betrothed,” she absentmindedly added.

 Pushing aside her embroidery, she excused herself from the party, stating she had some correspondence to complete.
 Geodor puzzled over this response.
-Prior to Jeanilotta’s statement, Abaledina seemed happy and content, sitting quietly with them.
-It was only after mention of the fiancĂ© that she seemed sad.
+Before Jeanilotta’s statement, Abaledina seemed happy and content, sitting quietly with them.
+It was mention of the fiancé that seemed to upset her.
 A slow smile crept across his face.
-If her heart were truly engaged, he would best be able to judge that at the ball.
+Perhaps her betrothal was not the bliss Theodomani found in his—especially if her fiancé was frequently absent.
+He hoped to discover if her heart belonged to another at the ball.

-The men had stayed longer than was proper, but Geodor learned much and was introduced to a woman who stirred feelings of attachment inside him that he had never felt before.
-She also presented him with a mystery—and he loved trying to solve mysteries.
+The men stayed longer than was proper, but Abaledina presented him with a mystery—and he loved solving mysteries.

 The full ebook is available HERE or check back tomorrow for the next chapter.